ZASamm/Quiz-Forge/NJ-README.md

 ### Project Board

-To manage the project and keep track of the project.
+To manage the [Project](https://github.com/users/GuyMitchy/projects/1/views/1) and keep track of the required tasks.
 Agile methodologies were adopted throughout the project by utilising User Stories, a KanBan board and holding stand up / Stand downs.
-[Project Board](https://github.com/users/GuyMitchy/projects/1/views/1)

 <p align="center">
 <img src="assets/readMe Images/project-board.png" alt="Image of the project KanBan Board">